 Ages: around 10 or under

-We are spoiled for choice when it comes to trackers for small children.
-However, if you want something to track teens your options are fairly slim.
+For parents who want something to track teens, their options are fairly slim.
 This is where the Caref GPS Phone watch comes in – a GPS enabled watch that allows parents to track the location of their teens.

-Caref can call three numbers right from the phone.
-Mom and Dad can set up safe numbers on their app that tells their child’s Caref Watch to accept calls and texts only from people who Mom and Dad choose.
+Kids can call three numbers right from the phone.
+Mom and Dad can set up safe numbers on their app so the watch only accepts calls and texts from people who Mom and Dad choose.

-Its device features geofencing so you can be notified if the child leaves a designated area and 3 hour location breadcrumbs so you can see where they have been in case of emergency.
+Caref GPS features geofencing so you can be notified if the child leaves a designated area and 3 hour location breadcrumbs so you can see where they have been in case of emergency.
 If your child ever needs help, he/she simply presses the SOS button and it will place a call to three preset numbers (in order).
-A push notification alert is also sent to those three numbers as well as a email alert.
+A push notification alert is also sent to those three numbers as well as an email alert.

 Ages: 6 to 10